alan-turing-institute/data-safe-haven/docs/source/deployment/configure_entra_id.md

 - Click the `Create` button

 ### Restrict Microsoft Entra ID access

+These instructions will prevent non-administrators from being able to view the Entra ID configuration.

 - Create a new policy named `Restrict Microsoft Entra ID access`
 - Under `Users` set: